Three invariants of strange attractors derived through hypergeometric entropy: Abstract

 \section{Abstract}

 A new description of strange attractor systems through three geometrical and dynamical invariants is provided.
 They are the correlation dimension ($\mathcal{D}$) and the correlation entropy ($\mathcal{K}$), both having attracted attention over the past decades, and a new invariant called the correlation concentration ($\mathcal{A}$) introduced in the present study.
-The correlation concentration is defined as the normalised mean distance between the reconstruction vectors $\{\boldsymbol{X}_{i}\}$, evaluated by the underlying probability measure on the infinite-dimensional embedding space.
-These three invariants determine the scaling behaviour of the system's R\'{e}nyi-type extended entropy, which involves a kernel function of the form $e^{-\rho\|\boldsymbol{X}_{i}-\boldsymbol{X}_{j}\|}$ with $\rho$ a positive spectral parameter.
-The entropy function is modelled by Kummer's confluent hypergeometric function, which reproduces the known scaling behaviours of $\mathcal{D}$ and $\mathcal{K}$ in the `microscopic' limit $\rho\to\infty$ while exhibiting a new scaling behaviour of $\mathcal{A}$ in the other, `macroscopic' limit $\rho\to 0$.
+The correlation concentration is defined as the normalised mean distance between the reconstruction vectors, evaluated by the underlying probability measure on the infinite-dimensional embedding space.
+These three invariants determine the scaling behaviour of the system's R\'{e}nyi-type extended entropy, modelled by Kummer's confluent hypergeometric function, with respect to the gauge parameter ($\rho$) coupled to the distance between the reconstruction vectors.
+The entropy function reproduces the known scaling behaviours of $\mathcal{D}$ and $\mathcal{K}$ in the `microscopic' limit $\rho\to\infty$ while exhibiting a new scaling behaviour of $\mathcal{A}$ in the other, `macroscopic' limit $\rho\to 0$.
 The three invariants are estimated simultaneously via nonlinear regression analysis without needing separate estimations for each invariant.
-The proposed method is verified through simulations in both discrete (logistic and H\'{e}non maps) and continuous (Lorenz, R\"{o}ssler, Duffing--Ueda and Langford attractors) systems.
-These results provide an improved understanding of the complex spatiotemporal properties of the chaotic system.
+The proposed method is verified through simulations in both discrete and continuous systems.